 If you want to use features, always combine them with benefits.
 Contrary to features, benefits can be used alone.

-You can when you frame them into a story, ideally consisting of benefits.
+You can frame them into a story, ideally consisting of benefits.

 The average property listing pictures are usually not structured and are often out of order.

-In order to improve the flow, you need knowledge about the benefits or the specific needs of your target clients and thus the overall marketing angle.
+To improve the flow, you need knowledge about the benefits or the specific needs of your target clients and, thus, the overall marketing angle.

 This means that the story or angle would have to be customized to the specific benefits the property can provide to your partner investor:

 - easily repairable issues